lawrimon/SnakeV/README.md

 # SnakeV

-Recreation of the retro game Snake in Risc-V Assembly.
+Recreation of the retro game Snake in RISC-V Assembly.

 ## Authors